 - Caffeine consumption in healthy persons with no medical conditions: Caffeine intake of 300-400 mg per day (approximately 5 cups of Espresso)

 - 100 mg per day for children aged 13 to 18.

 - Pregnant women should take no more than 100-200 mg each day.

-Because Espresso coffee demands water usage, pressure, temperature, coffee volume, extraction capacity, the above dose is equivalent to 5 standard Espresso cups for healthy adults decrement increment mug.
+Because Espresso coffee demands water usage, pressure, temperature, coffee volume, and extraction capacity, the above dose is equivalent to 5 standard Espresso cups for healthy adults decrement increment mug.
 The amount of extraction is more consistent than coffee made using other methods, such as Pour Over), or 5 Red Bull cans and 11 Coca-Cola cans.

 According to studies, this value is based on a person’s body weight.
 So, if you’re a little bigger than usual, you can “pump” more caffeine, or you can compute your caffeinated consumption yourself.